mongodb/genny/docs/using.md

 In addition to the universal fields above, individual actors may have their own configuration keys, such as the `Message` key of the `HelloWorld` actor, used to determine what message is printed.

 Actors are written in C++, and creating new actors or extending existing ones is a common and encouraged workflow when using Genny.
+These actors are owned by their authors.
 For more details, see [Creating an Actor](#org7e6c6bd).

 <a id="orgb655d69"></a>